brendon/acts_as_list/README.md

 ## Notes
 If the `position` column has a default value, then there is a slight change in behavior, i.e if you have 4 items in the list, and you insert 1, with a default position 0, it would be pushed to the bottom of the list.
 Please look at the tests for this and some recent pull requests for discussions related to this.

+## Versions
+All versions `0.1.5` onwards require Rails 3.0.x and higher.

+## Roadmap

+1. Sort based feature
+2. Rails 4 compatibility and bye bye Rails 2!
+Older versions would of course continue to work with Rails 2, but there won't be any support on those.

 ## Contributing to `acts_as_list`

 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet